smwindecker/mixchar/cran-comments.md

 * replaced \dontrun{} with \donttest{} for example chunks that take >5 sec to run.

-* rebuilt the man/deconvolve.Rd file in attempt to fix 'unexecutable' error.
+* fixed yaml in deconvolve.R in attempt to fix 'unexecutable' error in man/deconvolve.Rd file.

 ## Test environments
 * OS X (on travis-ci) - release and oldrelease